-Spring is an excellent time to attack non-native thistles such as Canada thistle (Cirsium arvense).
+Spring and fall are excellent times to attack non-native thistles such as Canada thistle (Cirsium arvense).
 Here’s a photo of a very young Canada thistle rosette taken in early spring in a small prairie area that we are restoring.

 I used our Large Foam Herbicide Dispenser with the mesh brush attachment to wipe foam herbicide on the rosettes.
 One nice thing about early spring is that the plants are well spaced and you can easily isolate the target weed.
 Thus, you can avoid harming desirable native plants.